We only hire the top 3% of qualified tutors in Australia

 This is a weird one, most universities openly admit that they don't care about the SJT, and that it might only be used to split 2 applicants with the same UCAT, ATAR and Interview (if applicable).
 Pretty much everything in here will be common sense, give the answer they’d want to hear, and if you can read up about medical ethics you’ll smash it.
 I’d personally say it’s not worth dedicating as much time and effort to, but if you’re tired on a Sunday afternoon it’s still worth it.

 As a year 11 student doing ATAR, I was looking for a tutor that could help me with French.
-KIS Academics was incredibly helpful and fast at finding me someone who could assist me with my studies.
+KIS Academics was incredibly helpful and fast at finding me a wace french tutor who could assist me with my studies.
 My tutor Eliza Carey over the past few months has helped me so much not only in French but in biology and maths as well.
 I’m incredibly grateful for the effort and commitment she has put into helping me be more comfortable and less stressed about the subjects I was having difficulty with.
 It’s been nothing but an honour to be tutored by Eliza and I strongly recommend her as a tutor

 My name is Warren Du and I am a provisional medicine student currently undertaking my Bachelor of Science majoring in Mathematics with a current GPA of 6.9.